 'This American Life' retracts episode about Foxconn's iPad factories, says it was 'partially fabricated'

-This American Life has retracted an episode that focused on working conditions inside a Foxconn iPad factory, calling the source material "partially fabricated."
-The episode — the most popular in TAL history with nearly a million streams — was partially based on the work of artist Mike Daisey, who apparently lied to fact-checkers about his experiences visiting Foxconn's facility.
-Some of the lies were discovered during an interview with Daisey's Chinese translator, who disputed the facts...
+PRI has fully retracted a popular episode of This American Life that focused on working conditions inside a Foxconn iPad factory, calling the source material "partially fabricated."
+The episode was partially based on the work of artist Mike Daisey, who apparently lied to fact-checkers about his experiences visiting Foxconn's facility.

 Apple, FLA, and Foxconn respond to ABC 'Nightline' report with minor clarifications